Snail-IDE/Snail-IDE-Docs/docs/development/extensions/introduction.md

 ## Extra Support
 You may have some unexpected errors or problems when developing extensions.
-If you need any extra help, feel free to [join our Discord](https://discord.gg/NZ9MBMYTZh) to ask any questions.
+If you need any extra help, feel free to [message Mr_rudy on scratch](https://scratch.mit.edu/users/Mr_rudy) to ask any questions.

 ## First Steps
 Let's begin by [creating a basic extension.](/development/extensions/starting-out)